 Bonno started his comedy career in Austin, Texas, where he wrote and performed with premier sketch and improv groups the Hilarions, the Laff Staff, and Esther’s Follies.
 He was also voted “Funniest Person in Austin.”
 He was seen in national commercials and co-starred in The NBC Movie of the Week “In Broad Daylight” with Brian Dennehy, Cloris Leachman and Chris Cooper.

-Bonno moved to LA and earned guest and co-star roles on various sitcoms including “Mad About You”, The Drew Cary Show”, “Married with Children”, “Malcom and Eddie” and “Just Shoot Me”, to name a few.
+Bonno moved to LA and earned guest and co-star roles on various sitcoms including “Mad About You”, The Drew Carey Show”, “Married with Children”, “Malcolm and Eddie” and “Just Shoot Me”, to name a few.
 He’s also a working voiceover actor whose credits include the cartoons “Curious George” and “Mike Lu and Og”, the hit video games Skate 1 and 2, and ad campaigns for Red Bull and Spike TV.

 He appeared in the award winning Showtime film “Charlie Valentine” and is currently featured on the independent film festival circuit as a bumbling hit-man in the comedy feature “Guns Don’t Kill People.”